 People always ask me what are the best things to do in Zagreb.
 They think the top 5 list because Zagreb is small.
 But there is so much more to experience.
 And the less obvious, the better.

-Pick and choose from this massive list.
-Match the things to your unique style of travel.
+Pick and choose from this massive list of things to see in Zagreb.
+Match them to your unique style of travel.
 Then watch the magic happen: the bigger your imagination, the larger Zagreb becomes.

 Zagreb first thing to do

 feel the pulse of the city

 The first thing we do when we land in a new place is dive headlong into sightseeing.
 When you arrive to Zagreb – do the opposite.